-WASHINGTON, D.C. – Today, President Donald Trump traveled home from his overseas trip to Asia.
+WASHINGTON, D.C. – Last night, President Donald Trump and House Speaker Nancy Pelosi agreed to hold the State of the Union address on February 5th.
 Congressman Biggs released the following statement:

 WASHINGTON, D.C. – Congressman Andy Biggs reintroduced H.R.
 69, the Ending Common Core and Expanding School Choice Act.
 This legislation fulfilled a promise Congressman Biggs made to his constituents, ensuring that states and local jurisdictions – and not the federal government – determine how best to spend educational dollars.